lorensen/VTKExamples/src/VTKBook/07Chapter7.md

 this would increase the storage requirement from 16 Mbytes to 218 Mbytes.

 In order to reduce the storage requirements, we could quantize the precomputed gradients by using some number of bits to represent the magnitude of the vector, and some other number of bits to encode the direction of the vector.
 Quantization works well for storing the magnitude of the gradient, but does not provide a good distribution of directions if we simply divide the bits among the three components of the vector.
-A better solution is to use the uniform fractal subdivision of an  octahedron into a sphere as the basis of the direction encoding, as shown in **Figure7-22** .
+A better solution is to use the uniform fractal subdivision of an  octahedron into a sphere as the basis of the direction encoding, as shown in **Figure 7-22**.
 The top left image shows the results obtained after the recursive replacement of each triangle with four new triangles, with a recursion depth of two.
 The vector directions encoded in this representation are all directions formed by creating a ray originating at the sphere's center and passing through a vertex of the sphere.
 The remaining images in this figure illustrate how these directions are mapped into an index.
 First we push all vertices back onto the original faces of the octahedron, then we flatten this sphere onto the plane $z=0$.
 Finally, we rotate the resulting grid by 45$^\circ$.
 We label the vertices in the grid with indices starting at 0 at the top left vertex and continue across the rows then down the columns to index 40 at the lower right vertex.
 These indices represent only half of the encoded normals because when we flattened the octahedron, we placed two vertices on top of each other on all but the edge locations.
 Thus, we can use indices 41 through 81 to represent vectors with a negative *z* component.
 Vertices on the edges represent vectors with out a *z* component, and although we could represent them with a single index, using two keeps the indexing scheme more consistent and, therefore, easier to implement.

 The simple example above requires only 82 values to encode the 66 unique vector directions.
 If we use an unsigned short to store the encoded direction, then we can use a recursion depth of 6 when generating the vertices.
 This leads to 16,642 indices representing 16,386 unique directions.